jackwoodside/jackwoodside.github.io/textbooks.md

 # Textbook Recommendations

-Textbooks that I'd recommend for various fields in physics and maths.
+Textbooks that I'd recommend for various fields in maths and physics.

 ## Maths